Your Alaskan Adventures

 Picture

-Getting to the Matsu Valley & Where to Stay
+Where to Stay in the Matsu Valley

 Picture

 Getting to the Matsu Valley is fairly easy, especially for those flying into Anchorage - you'll just need to head North on Highway 1.
 On the way you'll drive past Eagle River, which is another great spot to base if you're looking for some outdoor activities (my personal favorites are the Eklutna Lake & Eagle River Nature Center areas).
+The views along the way are stunning, and there's a chance you could see some moose!
+Plus, there's lots of great places to eat in the Matsu Valley during your visit.

 Picture